Golden age of American animation: Ted Eshbaugh Studios

-Ted Eshbaugh, and American animator/filmmaker, initially created a Los Angeles-based animation studio in the early 1930s after experimenting with early forms of color-processing for cartoons in the late 20s.
-His studio was an early producer of colored animation, with shorts such as Goofy Goat (1931, which used Multicolor) and The Snowman (1933, which used Technicolor).
+Ted Eshbaugh, an American animator/filmmaker, initially created a Los Angeles-based animation studio in the early 1930s after experimenting with early forms of color processing for cartoons in the late 20s.
+His studio was an early producer of color animation, with shorts such as Goofy Goat (1931, which used Multicolor) and The Snowman (1933, which used Technicolor).
 Eshbaugh also produced an adaptation of L. Frank Baum's The Wonderful Wizard of Oz, which was also planned to be a full series.
 The film was not released due to Technicolor signing an exclusivity deal with Disney around the same time, and Baum's son, Frank Joslyn Baum, rejecting its release due to missed deadlines.

-Eshbaugh later worked at the Van Beuren Studio until 1935, where he found another studio based in New York.
+Eshbaugh later worked at the Van Beuren Studio until 1935, when he founded another studio based in New York.
 One of the first productions was a satirical cartoon based on Franklin D. Roosevelt's New Deal entitled A Fable of the New Deal, which was made as part of a political campaign to satirize Roosevelt's 1936 presidential campaign.
-It was reportedly censored after initial screenings when Sentinels found the caricatures representing Roosevelt to be too grotesque.
-Other early projects include a color series featuring a character named Peter Panda and a short made for Planters Nut & Chocolate Co. entitled Mr. Peanut and His Family Tree for their 1939 World's Fair exhibit.
+It was reportedly censored after initial screenings when its sponsor, Sentinels of the Republic, found the caricatures representing Roosevelt to be too grotesque.
+Other early projects included a color series featuring a character named Peter Panda and a short made for Planters Nut & Chocolate Co. entitled Mr. Peanut and His Family Tree for their 1939 World's Fair exhibit.
 Eshbaugh also made a few shorts promoting the war effort during World War II, such as Sammy Salvage (1943) and Cap'n Cub (1945).
 Eshbaugh's studio continued operations into the late 1950s.

 Trends

 Sound in animation

 While much of the focus in an animated cartoon is on the visuals, the vocal talents and symphonic scores that accompanied the images were also very important to the animated cartoons' success.
 As motion pictures drew audiences away from their radio sets, it also drew talented actors and vocal impressionists into film and animation.
-Mel Blanc gave voice to most of Warner Bros. more popular characters, including Bugs Bunny, Porky Pig (starting in 1937), and Daffy Duck.
+Mel Blanc gave voice to most of Warner Bros.' more popular characters, including Bugs Bunny, Porky Pig (starting in 1937), and Daffy Duck.
 Other voices and personalities from vaudeville and radio contributed to the popularity of animated films in the Golden Era.
 Some of these (generally uncredited) actors included Cliff Edwards (also known as Ukulele Ike), Arthur Q. Bryan, Stan Freberg, Bea Benaderet, Bill Thompson, Grace Stafford, Jim Backus, June Foray, and Daws Butler.

 Cartoons of this era also included scores played by studio orchestras.
 Carl Stalling, Scott Bradley, Sammy Timberg, Winston Sharples, Darrell Calker, Clarence Wheeler, and Oliver Wallace composed numerous cartoon soundtracks, creating original material as well as incorporating familiar classical and popular melodies.
 Many of the early cartoons, particularly those of Disney's Silly Symphonies series, were built around classical pieces.
 These cartoons sometimes featured star characters, but many had simple nature themes.